Dear reader of ADxS.org, please excuse the disruption.

 • In ADHD-HI and ADHD-C (with hyperactivity), theta is typically too low and beta is typically too high

-• In ADHD-I sufferers (without hyperactivity, dreamers), theta is typically too high and beta is typically too low.
+• In people with ADHD-I (without hyperactivity, dreamers), theta is typically too high and beta is typically too low.
 Here, the theta-beta ratio should therefore be too low - contrary to the postulation in the studies cited above.

 • In both groups, theta/beta training (relaxation training) proves to be helpful - in ADHD-HI, theta is trained up and beta is trained down at the same time, while in ADHD-I it is the other way round, reducing theta and increasing beta (concentration training).
 In both cases, it is not just the objective change in the values that is therapeutically effective, but the learned ability to influence the values, even if this results in the values being changed towards average values.